-Asthma is a respiratory illness wherein the air passage of an individual becomes narrow, inflamed, and the mucous membrane lining the airway secretes extra mucus.
-This result in, laborious breathing, shortness of breath, a whistling sound while exhaling, and may also set off coughing.
+Asthma is a respiratory illness wherein the air passage of an individual becomes narrow, and inflamed, and the mucous membrane lining the airway secretes extra mucus.
+This results in, laborious breathing, shortness of breath, and a whistling sound while exhaling, and may also set off coughing.

 The expert pediatric pulmonologists guide the parents and their children so that they put themselves on the right path to handle asthma.

 Asthma symptoms may develop before the child attains the age of 5 years.
 It becomes very difficult to evaluate this condition in such young kids.
 At the initial stages, asthma symptoms cannot be easily distinguished from any common respiratory infection.
 With growing age, the symptoms of asthma become more apparent.
 Some of the emerging signs of asthma include:

 - Tightness of the chest or pain

 - Persistent shortness of breath

 - The wheezing sound is heard even if the person is not sick and breathing out.